yie1d/pydoll/docs/en/deep-dive/index.md

 ---

-## Ready to Transform Your Understanding?
+## Getting Started

-Choose your path and begin:
+Choose a path based on your goals:

 **New to deep technical content?**
 → Start with **[Chrome DevTools Protocol](./fundamentals/cdp.md)** to understand Pydoll's foundation